Message for Employers, Family & Friends

 - My mental well-being is affected by my excessive sweating (40%)

-Hyperhidrosis takes a heavy toll.
+DONATE: Hyperhidrosis takes a heavy toll.
 Your support can make a world of difference.
-Consider matching grants, annual donations, planned giving, and program sponsorship.
+Consider employer-led matching gift programs (get started using our Matching Grants Form), annual donations, planned giving, and program sponsorship.
 We are only as strong as we are together.
-The International Hyperhidrosis Society is a bona fide charity recognized by the US Treasury as a 501c3 organization.
-Your generosity is tax-deductible. :)
+The International Hyperhidrosis Society is a charity recognized by the US Treasury as a 501c3 organization.
+Your generosity is tax-deductible.